2 children hospitalized from apparent carbon monoxide poisoning; parents arrested by Muncie Police

-MUNCIE, Ind. — Two children were hospitalized Friday afternoon from apparent carbon monoxide poisoning, and their parents now in police custody.
+MUNCIE, Ind. — Two children were hospitalized Friday afternoon from apparent carbon monoxide poisoning, and their parents now are in custody.

 According to the Muncie Police Department, Delaware County 911 Dispatch received a call around 12:15 p.m. for a report of unresponsive children, ages 2 and 8, at Walmart in the 4800 block of W. Clara Lane.